Mel Ponder

-Mel Ponder is an American politician.
-Affiliated with the Republican Party, Ponder served as a member of the Florida House of Representatives, representing the 4th district between 2016 and 2020.
+Mel Ponder (born May 28, 1968) is the president of Northwest Florida State College.
+He began serving in that position in January 2025.
+Affiliated with the Republican Party, Ponder previously served as a member of the Florida House of Representatives, representing the 4th district between 2016 and 2020.

-Ponder previously served as the mayor of Destin, Florida from 2014 to 2016.
+Ponder also served as the mayor of Destin, Florida, from 2014 to 2016.
 On August 30, 2016, Ponder won a close and contentious five-way primary to become the Republican nominee to represent District 4 in the Florida House of Representatives.
 Ponder was elected unopposed in the November general election.
 He succeeded state representative Matt Gaetz, who was elected to the Florida 1st District U.S. House seat.